 Cases Which Are Unsuitable For Mediation

 As general guidance, there are some circumstances when mediation from the outset may not be suitable.
-These are:

 - When a point on law needs deciding on by a court and a binding precedent would be useful.